Florune/florune-documentation/src/introduction.md

 ### **1. Agreements Beyond Payments**

-Users can create conditional, milestone-based, revocable, or time-bound contracts—**no coding required**.
+Users can create conditional, progressive, revocable, or time-bound contracts—**no coding required**.
 Each agreement is fully automated and self-enforcing.

 ### **2. Your Keys.
 Your Assets.
 Always.**